Pokemon Sword and Shield: everything we know about the 2019 Pokemon RPG

 Pokémon Sword and Shield: release date

 Not long to wait now...
-The Pokémon Direct confirmed the late 2019 release date we heard from the official Pokémon Twitter account last year (see below).
+The Pokémon Direct confirmed the late 2019 release date we heard from the official Pokémon Twitter account last year.

 Given the usual releases of mainline Pokémon games, we expect to see Sword and Shield land in mid-November, just in time for the holiday season.